 - 1. Characteristics and management of Japanese rivers (1) - 2.
 Characteristics and management of Japanese rivers (2) - 3.
-Hydraulic characteristics of flood flows (1) - 4.
-Hydraulic characteristics of flood flows (2) - 5.
-Time and space propagation characteristics of water level and discharge in flood flows (1) - 6.
-Time and space propagation characteristics of water level and discharge in flood flows (2) - 7.
-Flow resistance in rivers with compound channels. - 8.
-Prediction method of flow resistance in compound channels. - 9.
-Effects of channel vegetations on flood propagation. - 10.
-Quasi-two -dimensional analysis of flood flows in rivers with vegetations. - 11.
-Learning from natural rivers-Relationship between dimensionless width, depth versus dimensionless channel forming discharge in stable rivers - 12.
+Characteristics of flood flows (1) - 4.
+Characteristics of flood flows (2) - 5.
+Hydrograph propagation of water level and discharge in flood (1) - 6.
+Hydrograph propagation of water level and discharge in flood (2) - 7.
+Flow resistance in rivers with compound channels - 8.
+Prediction method of flow resistance in compound channels - 9.
+Effects of channel vegetations on flood propagation - 10.
+Quasi-two -dimensional analysis of flood flows in rivers with vegetations - 11.
+Learning from natural rivers-Relationship between dimensionless width, depth and discharge in rivers - 12.
 Channel design harmonizing the flood control and river environment (1) - 13.
 Channel design harmonizing the flood control and river environment (2) - 14.
-Bed form and bed variation in sandy river - 15.
-Diversion channel ensuring less inflow of sediment discharge during floods
+Hi-i river diversion channel design from viewpoints of flow and bed variation - 15.
+Summary of "Flood Hydraulics and River Channel Design"